grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/reference.md

 You can also customize your notifications with custom templates, which are based on the [Go template language](ref:template-language).

 This documentation lists the data available for use in notification templates.
-It's important to remember that [a single notification can group multiple alerts](ref:alert-grouping) to reduce the number of alerts you receive.

 ## Notification Data